What an Open Loop Ground Source Heat Pump Is

 Disadvantages of open-loop when compared to closed-loop:

 - Dependence on groundwater availability.
-Open-loop systems rely on the presence of an aquifer or other source of groundwater beneath the property where the ground source heat pump is planned to be installed.
-Than constitutes a very limiting condition for their usage.
+Open-loop systems rely on the presence of an aquifer or other sources of groundwater beneath the property where the ground source heat pump is planned to be installed.
+That constitutes a very limiting condition for their usage.
 In addition to that, factors such as the depth of the aquifer and its extraction/ replacement rate need to be taken into account.
 By contrast, a closed-loop ground source heat pump doesn't demand any particular condition, since it’s a self-contained system and the temperature of the Earth’s crust are constant everywhere all year round.
 It can be installed anywhere.

 - Regulation.
 Closed-loop systems are not regulated by environmental agencies; open-loop systems are.
-The reason for this different treatment of the two types of ground source heat pumps is that open-loop systems alter their energy source by the extraction of water from the aquifer, that could in turn affect the characteristics of the ground and, eventually, result in the desiccation of the aquifer, while closed-loop systems are limited to exchanging heat with the ground (or groundwater), thus not modifying the environment.
+The reason for this different treatment of the two types of ground source heat pumps is that open-loop systems alter their energy source by the extraction of water from the aquifer, that could, in turn, affect the characteristics of the ground and, eventually, result in the desiccation of the aquifer, while closed-loop systems are limited to exchanging heat with the ground (or groundwater), thus not modifying the environment.

 - More maintenance required.
 Once a closed-loop ground source heat pump has been installed, it’s not necessary to check or maintain the ground loop.
 Being a closed, self-contained system, the quantity and quality of the working fluid won’t vary.
 Subsequently, there’ll be no need of periodical maintenance.
 On the other hand, the continuous extraction and release of water that takes place in an open-loop ground source heat pump cannot guarantee optimal water conditions are met at any moment.
 That could affect, for example, the performance of the heat exchange at the evaporator and could even damage the pump responsible for the circulation of the groundwater.